Dental Implants Redwood City, CA

 Missing teeth can be embarrassing, causing people to hide their smile and lose their self-esteem.
 The space that missing teeth create can easily become infected with bacteria, causing other teeth to shift out of place, and making it difficult for people to speak or eat correctly.
-Dr. Roy and the staff at Roy Dental: Paramita Roy DDS are sensitive to the hardship a missing tooth can create.
+The team at Roy Dental: Paramita Roy DDS are sensitive to the hardship a missing tooth can create.
 We provide dental implants so that our patients can regain their self-confidence, improve their health, and approach life boldly.

 Installing implants is a complex procedure that requires us to replace their missing teeth in a safe and natural way.
-We know that there are multiple dental providers to choose from so Dr. Roy and the staff at Roy Dental: Paramita Roy DDS are constantly looking for ways to improve the overall experience of our patients.
+We know that there are multiple dental providers to choose from, so the team at Roy Dental: Paramita Roy DDS are constantly looking for ways to improve the overall experience of our patients.
 Our office is located in Redwood City and we offer patients the opportunity to restore missing teeth in a way that looks natural and beautiful.

 Facts from the American Academy of Implant Dentistry (aaid.com)